Learn how to use Quick Look to instantly preview one or more selected files, rotate an image, or trim a video file on your Mac.

 - Click the Grid icon to see all items in that view.

-- Put Quick Look in full screen using the button in the toolbar and press the Play button to view the items as a slideshow.
+- Put Quick Look in full screen using the tiny green button in the top left corner and press the Play button to view the items as a slideshow.

 Use the Quick Look toolbar

-In addition, you can take actions on a single item with the buttons on the right of the toolbar.
+In addition, you can take action on a single item with the buttons on the right of the toolbar.
 Click to rotate the item, trim it, open it in Markup, or share it.

 What you can do in Quick Look